 Your image may be used as outlined in the consent form which you have signed and for no other purpose.

 The personal data that we ask you for, such as name, date of birth, and your home postcode, we will use to link your information to data held in national datasets so that we can see whether our activities have an effect upon your later educational and employment outcomes.
 As part of our evaluation, and the wider Uni Connect evaluation, your data may be shared with:

 - The Office for Students (OfS) – OfS are the national funder of Uni Connect, of which Study Higher is one of the consortia in the programme.
 We may need to share data with the OfS as part of our regular reporting process.

 - The Higher Education Access Tracker (HEAT) – Study Higher uses the HEAT service and database (www.heat.ac.uk) to record information about the activities we deliver and the people who take part in them.
 HEAT helps us to identify which activities are most helpful in preparing students for future educational steps, such as going to higher education, and their progression into employment.

 - The Higher Education Statistics Agency (HESA) – a national charity who collects data from universities and FE colleges about who is registered on programmes of study and also surveys graduates about their future employment outcomes.

 - National Pupil Database (NPD) – this is the central database of the Department for Education for all pupils in England, which schools students are currently and have been enrolled in, along with what qualifications students have gained.

 - University and Colleges Admissions Service (UCAS) – a charity who manages University and HE applications.

-- CFE research – the national evaluator of the NCOPs, CFE Research are collecting data and information from across the country to try and better understand regional differences and national trends.
+- CFE research – the national evaluator of Uni Connect, CFE Research are collecting data and information from across the country to try and better understand regional differences and national trends.